joyeusenoelle/api-example-django/README.md

 - Add columns to patient data indicating when email has been sent, so nobody gets an email twice
 - Reset those columns on 1/1 of each year

+### One more note
+Matias is no longer hosting Python Social Auth at his website; you might want to redirect the link below to [his Github page](https://github.com/python-social-auth) or [the PSA documentation](http://python-social-auth.readthedocs.org/).

 ## Original readme below

 ### Requirements